Blurb: Product Photography Photoshoot

 Utilizing my education in photography, and connections, I took the initiative and responsibility of producing Blurb's first every product image library.
 In collaboration with other teams I coordinated and executed every step of this shoot and ultimately was able to save the company $25k-$35k in expenses through my unique contribution.

-Visual Designer, Blurb
+Blurb

-Photography production
+Photography Production

-Photography post-production
+Photography Post-Production

 Planning & Production